jbx-protocol/juice-docs-v1/protocol/specifications/contracts/or-payment-terminals/jbethpaymentterminalstore/read/_overflowduring.md

       );
     ```

-    _Internal references:_
+    _External references:_

     * [`priceFor`](../../../jbprices/read/pricefor.md)
 6. If the current balance of the project is less than the target remaining, there is no overflow.
-Otherwise the difference between the project's current balance and the remaining amount is the overflow.
+Otherwise the difference between the project's current balance and the remaining distribution limit is the overflow.

     ```solidity
     // Overflow is the balance of this project minus the amount that can still be withdrawn.